AI Ad Creative Tutorial: Hooks, Headlines, Variants at Scale

 FAQ

-• Best models for ad copy?: For volume and angle diversity: Claude Sonnet 4.6+ or GPT-5.5.
-For very tight brand voice: a Custom GPT or Claude Project loaded with 10 of your best past ads.
+• Best models for ad copy in 2026?: For volume and angle diversity, Claude Sonnet 4.6 or GPT-5.5 as of June 2026.
+For very tight brand voice, a Custom GPT or a Claude Project loaded with 10 of your best past ads so the model writes inside your house voice instead of a generic one.

-• What about video ads?: Same workflow, but the “visual brief” becomes a 3-shot storyboard.
-Hook in the first 1.5 seconds is non-negotiable.
+• What about video ads?: Same workflow, but the visual brief becomes a 3-shot storyboard.
+The hook in the first 3 seconds is non-negotiable on TikTok — that window decides view-through and CTR.

 • How do I generate the full campaign concept, not just ad variants?: Step up a layer with the AI campaign ideation tutorial — start with offer + angle + audience, then cascade into hooks and visuals.